jonasnapoles/WSL-CONFIG/README.md

  ⚡ dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

-3) Enable the WSL for the 2
+3) Enable the WSL for the 2, type these commands:

-⚡wsl --set-default-version 2
+⚡wsl --set-default-version 2, type these commands:

 4) Install Ubuntu on Microsoft Store

 5) Install Windows Terminal on Microsoft Store

-6) Disable the Hyper-v
+6) Disable the Hyper-v, type these commands:

  ⚡ Turn Windows features on or off